laugharn/macros/readme.md

 ## Macros

-Extends Illuminate\Support\Collection with some helpful macros.
+Extends Laravel with some helpful macros.

 ### Installation